stnolting/fpga_torture/README.md

 Most concepts for testing max utilization / power requirements use a simple shift register where each FF (flip flop/register) toggles in every cycle.
-These kind of concepts are based entirely on FFs but also provide a maximum switching activity (in the FFs). _FPGA_torture_ is also based on consuming all available FFs but it also includes all available LUTs (look-up tables) to utilize **all** of the FPGA'shift general purpose logic resources.
+These kind of concepts are based entirely on FFs but also provide a maximum switching activity (in the FFs). _FPGA_torture_ is also based on consuming all available FFs.
+Additionally, it also includes all available LUTs (look-up tables) to utilize **all** of the FPGA's general purpose logic resources to produce a more realistic use case.

-The VHDL code provides an technology-agnostic description, which do not use any primitives, attributes or other device/platform-specific things.
-Tested on Lattice (Radiant, SinplifyPro) and Intel (Quartus Prime) FPGAs.
+The VHDL code provides an technology-agnostic description, which does not use any primitives, attributes or other device/platform-specific elements.
+It has been tested on Lattice (Radiant, SinplifyPro) and Intel (Quartus Prime) FPGAs.

 **:warning: BEWARE!
 This setup might cause permanent damage of your FPGA/board if over-current